×

 Remember, you will need to obtain a new notary seal and/or record book as they are both required to properly carry out your duties.

-May I change my name from the name shown on my Notary Public Commission?
+May I change my name from the name shown on my notary public commission?

-I notify the state of a change to my address?
+Do I notify the state of a change to my address?

 Yes.
 You must notify the Secretary of State of any address change within ten (10) days of the change.
 You can complete the Notary Public Change of Address form or send a letter with your name, social security number, old address, and new address to: Secretary of State, Notary Public Unit, P.O.
 Box 13375, Austin, TX 78711-3375.
 You may also file your change of address online.
 Failure to update your address may result in the revocation of your commission if you do not respond to a complaint or request for information.